Yousef-Fares/Assignment_1_COSC1078_Yousef/README.md

 - Decreased footer size a tad
 - Added Fonts
 - Fixed positioning of social media app icons on index's footer

+V1.31:
+- Background color changed from #999999 to #F4EEE1 --> fits the soft color scheme of the website
+- finished off references using Harvard style citation
+- Increased width of reference block page